 See the best of the November 2015 Film Festival:

-TWISTED was the winner of Best Cinematography at the November 2015 FEEDBACK Film Festival.
+SHOOT GRANNY was an overwhelming audience favorite at the November 2015 FEEDBACK Film Festival.

 Watch the Audience FEEDBACK Video of SHOOT GRANNY:

 Shoot Granny or when an ordinary tea time between three friends turns into an improvised Gymkhana.
 On a music of Todd Terje.

 Read the audience transcript of SHOOT GRANNY: